che-incubator/che-demos/devfile/script.md

   - Demonstrate that the application is updated and bug is fixed
 - Share Devfile
   - Add the devfile to NodeJS application sources
+  - Modify the Devfile to reference deploy_k8s.yaml and override entrypoint instead of containing all k8s objects
   - Create a workspace with factory by Github URL http://che-che.192.168.99.100.nip.io/f?url=https://github.com/sleshchenko/NodeJS-Sample-App

 ##### TODO